The Last Time (Six Feet Under): Plot

 Nate (Peter Krause) is upset when he finds that Ruth (Frances Conroy) reveals she has visited Maya, telling her to stay out of her life and storms off.
 He decides to visit Aaron (Glenn Fitzgerald), whose pancreatic cancer has worsened.
-Peter comforts a dying Aaron, telling him to "let it go."
+Nate comforts a dying Aaron, telling him to "let it go."

 David (Michael C. Hall) is shocked to find that Keith (Mathew St. Patrick) allowed his parents to take custody of Taylor and move her to San Diego, as he feels the incident will ruin the custody battle.
 Along with his suspension, Keith begins to ignore David.
 Kroehner sends an inspector to check on Fisher & Sons, as a last attempt to hit back.
 The inspector finds irregularities in the drainage system and gives them two weeks to replace it, and they lack the money to do that.
 As the business may have to close for some time, David and Nate tell Federico (Freddy Rodriguez) that he should consider a new job.

 Nate visits a doctor to schedule an embolization, and the doctor informs him that his latest seizure led to his AVM rupturing.
 Nate needs cranial surgery, and while the doctor claims to have a good record, he warns that death is a possibility.
 In accordance with Aaron's wishes, Nate insists on witnessing the incineration of his body, and in doing so learns a few things about the process, including how pacemakers can cause the retort to sustain damage such as that which had delayed the disposition by a day, and the most efficient placement of the body in the retort.
 When he returns home, Lisa (Lili Taylor) visits with Maya, and Nate holds her for the first time.